Emilo74/Assignments/README.md

 # Assignments

-Some assignments I did in College
+Some assignments I did in College.

+This repository is to help fellow university students whoare pursuing a degree in computer science.